BKmetoff/Altcademy/capstone-is-it-a-guitar/README.md

 - really?

-## Requirements:

-- valid Cloudinary name and preset;
-- if you don't have ones, ping me;

 ## Notes:

 - the app _does not_ return error messages to the frontend or the browser console - figure it out yourself ;)
 - once images are uploaded, the frontend will attempt to upload them to Cloudinary and store the Cloudinary image URLs in the DB;
 - the existing Cloudinary image URLs in the seed data expire, so you might see broken HTML image elements on `/history`;
 - the image recognition does not require Cloudinary credentials but the rest of the features of the app will not work as intended;
-- since the Tensorflow model loads and runs entirely in the frontend, it may be slow for some users
+- since the Tensorflow model loads and runs entirely in the frontend, it may be slow for some users;

 ## Resources: